Looking for cookie information?

 GDPR compliance at ReCheckit

-As prompted by its core business activities, ReCheckit is a data processor that does not collect personal data directly from EU citizens in business context.
+As prompted by its core business activities, ReCheckit is a data processor that does not collect personal data directly from individuals in business context.
 Customers/users buy products or services online on ReCheckit clients’ websites and they give their consent to these companies.
 Depending on the nature of its product/service offered to its clients, however, ReCheckit may or may not access personal data collected by its clients, that is, by data controllers.

 - OnSite services do not require identification of the data subject (client’s customers), thus data subjects cannot claim their rights as they are not identified, and no personal data is collected.